Have you ever considered the true cost of convenience? What price are you really paying for all of those pre-packaged convenience foods?

 Saving on the Cost of Convenience

-If you’re looking to eat better and save money, you’re much better off to make food at home from scratch.
+If you’re looking to eat better and save money, you’re much better off making food at home from scratch.
 Buy whole ingredients and staple food items (in bulk when possible) and turn them into all sorts of delicious but frugal meals and snacks.
 You’ll be surprised by how much money you can save by preparing food at home from scratch.
 Plus you have total control over what goes into every meal you make, so you know exactly what’s in (and what’s not in) the food that you and your family eat.

 How to Avoid Paying the Cost of Convenience